-The Development will have a total generating capacity not exceeding 92.4 Megawatt (MW) and will consist of the following main components:
+The Development will consist of the following main components:

-- Eleven Wind Turbine Generators (WTGs); - Three legged jacket substructures each installed on suction bucket foundations; - A network of circa 9.7 km of Inter-array cables; and - Up to two buried or mechanically protected, subsea OECs, totalling up to ~8 km in length, to transmit the electricity from the Wind Turbine Generators (WTGs) to one of two cable landfall locations at Blackdog, within Aberdeen Bay, and connecting to the onshore buried OEC for transmission to the onshore substation and connection to the National Grid network.
+- 11 Wind Turbine Generators (WTGs); - Three legged jacket substructures each installed on suction bucket foundations; - A network of circa 9.7 km of Inter-array cables; and - Two buried or mechanically protected, subsea OECs, totalling up to ~8 km in length, to transmit the electricity from the Wind Turbine Generators (WTGs) to the cable landfall location at Blackdog, within Aberdeen Bay, and connecting to the onshore buried OEC for transmission to the onshore substation and connection to the National Grid network.

-Further details of the wind farm layout and design will be set out, for approval, in the Design Statement.
+Further details of the Development layout and design will be set out, for approval, in the Design Statement (ABE\ENV\BD\0017).